navatharaagi/AWS-SysOps-Docs/README.md

 ```ssh
 [ec2@user…]$ sudo iperf3  -c  <paste copied public ip>  -i 1  -t 10 -p 80 /*[ for connection on port 80  “i”-interval of 1sec, “t”- total time of 10 sec]
 ```
--Using a VPN to access our AWS VPC from our on-premise network means we have to communicate over the open Internet,for that We can use AWS Direct Connect
+- Using a VPN to access our AWS VPC from our on-premise network means we have to communicate over the open Internet,for that We can use `AWS Direct Connect`

 Identify Potential Issues on a Given Application Deployment 1.EBS Root Devices on Terminated Instances - Ensuring Data Durability